Progressive Web Apps (PWAs): Benefits, Components, and How They Work

 • Required for Key Features: Certain features that are vital for PWAs, such as service workers and push notifications, require a secure HTTPS connection to function.
 Without HTTPS, these features would not work, making it impossible to offer the whole PWA experience.

 • Trust and SEO: Serving a PWA over HTTPS builds trust with users by ensuring that the app is secure.
-Additionally, HTTPS is a ranking factor for search engines like Google, meaning PWAs served over HTTPS are more likely to rank higher in search results.

 5. Push Notifications